webgrafia/cheshire-cat-chatbot/README.txt

 *   **Error Handling:** Display error messages if there are issues with the connection or the bot's response.
 *   **Easy to use:** Use a shortcode to add the chat to your pages.
 *   **Global Chat:** Enable the chat on every page of your website.
+*   **Avatar Support:** Display a customizable avatar below the chat, making it look like a speech bubble.

 == Installation ==